hochschule-darmstadt/MetaAutoML/README.md

 ### PYTHONPATH
 - must be set to all directories that include .py files
 - is also set in the docker container, but there we prefix all paths with a "/", because inside the container the files are located in the root directory
-- for local execution on linux PYTHONPATH=AutoMLs:templates:templates/output:Utils
+- for local execution on linux you can use the configuration as it is used in the Dockerfile

+### PYTHON_ENV
+- must be set to the desired python environment

-### UNIX
+### GRPC_SERVER_PORT
-- should be set, if running on a unix system.
-Things like file paths will be set accordingly
+- must be se